jandersongarcia/echostack/README.md

 # EchoAPI – Lightweight PHP Microstack for REST APIs

-EchoAPI is a minimalist microstack for developers who want to build REST APIs in PHP quickly, with organization and low coupling.
+EchoAPI is a minimalist microstack for developers who want to build REST APIs in PHP quickly, with excellent organization and low coupling.
-It works like a backend toolbox — offering only the essentials for routing, database access, validation, authentication, logging, and caching.
+It works like a backend toolbox — providing only the essentials for routing, database access, validation, authentication, caching, and logging.
 Perfect for those who want to avoid heavy frameworks and focus on a functional, lightweight, and easy-to-maintain API.

 It provides built-in support for: